mafifafm/pxt-microbit/docs/windows-app.md

 # Windows App Deprecation

-The original MakeCode for micro:bit Windows app has been deprecated.
+The original MakeCode for Ragga Windows app has been deprecated.
 For continued support, please use our new app: https://apps.microsoft.com/store/detail/microsoft-makecode-for-microbit/9NMQDQ2XZKWK

 ## Moving Projects